Sore Throat, White Spots On My Tonsils — Is it Strep or a Virus?

 If you have a sore throat, contact your primary care provider or visit a Duly Health and Care Immediate Care Center to learn about testing and treatment options.

-When Sore Throat is Caused by Viruses
+When Viruses cause Sore Throat

 With strep throat, it’s easy to know why your throat is sore — if you test positive for it, the mystery is solved.
 Your sore throat came from bacteria.